Tylario/Data-writer-for-High-dimensional-Game-Of-Life-Research-Project/README.md

 ### Output and Visualization
 - Simulations will output data into folders in the `output` directory.
 - Open `viewer.html` in your browser to view and interact with the simulations.
-Select all the frames you want to include in the render.
+Click the "Upload Folder" button and select a simulation folder containing frame .json files.

 #### Controls:
+- **Playback Controls:** Play/Pause, Restart, Previous Frame, Next Frame
-- **2D Simulations:** Use scroll wheel to zoom in and out.
+- **2D Simulations:** Use scroll wheel to zoom in and out
-- **3D Simulations:** Use `WASD` for movement, `QE` for vertical adjustments, and mouse for rotation.
+- **3D Simulations:**
+  - Mouse for camera rotation
+  - Toggle auto-rotation
+  - Cross section view with +/- controls and auto-scan option
+- **4D Simulations:**
-- **4D Simulations:** Same controls as 3D, with additional options to toggle the `W` axis view.
+  - Same controls as 3D
+  - W dimension controls (+/-) with auto-scan option
+  - Cross section controls for both 3D and W dimensions

 ---